 9. Get Yourself A Hammock!

 The cool-house accessory of the moment has got to be a hammock.
 I’ve seen them replace couches, used for tasks from working on a laptop to relaxing.
 They totally change the energy in your space and will definitely bring more positivity into your home and into your life.

 It’s not just our self-talk but also what we focus on that has gotten more and more negative.
 Meditation has been shown to produce more positive self-talk, less worrying about the past and future, and greater emotional strength.
 Because although some worrying and rumination can be helpful, most of the time, we’re replaying the say worries, telling ourselves the same tales, and doing nothing about what we think about.
 Meditation will help you to flip the script and create another important shift in your life this year—help you to focus more on what is good and truly important.

-You’ve been “dealing” on your own, holding it together with a smile and positive thoughts, but could you use someone to talk to about it?
-Having an ongoing source of emotional support helps us to feel anchored and less burdened.
-This year, find a group, a therapist, or other ways to express feelings you’re bottling up.
-And even if your therapist is not the best there is, just being able to let out your frustrations or voice a thought you’ve been mulling over, will be better for your emotional health.
+You’ve been “dealing” on your own, holding it together with a smile and positive thoughts, but could you benefit from having someone to talk about stuff with?
+This year, find a support group, a therapist, or other ways to help you express your needs.
+Don’t worry if your therapist is not the best there is, just being able to let out your frustrations or voice a thought you’ve been mulling over, will be better for your emotional health.
 Because it will help you emotionally, you’re going to feel more positive after a year of unburdening.